xhenos/kodo/content/help/guides/getting-started.md

 Now that you've presumably found manga that you want to add, click on it and then press the <Navigation item="bookmark"/> button, it should now appear in your <Navigation item="library"/> ready to be read!

-::: guide Other ways to search for manga
+:::guide Other ways to search for manga
 You can also search for manga globally across all your sources by using <Navigation item="search"/> located in the top-right of <Navigation item="browse"/> → **Sources**.
 :::

-::: guide Trouble finding a specific manga
+:::guide Trouble finding a specific manga
 Check your spelling and try again, there's also the chance that your used source may not host the manga you're looking for.
 * Some sources use **Japanese romanized** titles instead of **English** ones.
   > For example **Boku no Hero Academia** instead of **My Hero Academia**.